edwardfrary/readme-generator/Develop/readme.md

   ## License
-  For use with BSD 3-Clause 'New' or 'Revised' license restrictions.
+  For use with MIT License restrictions.